Malkverbena/add_primitives/README.md

 If you don't see the plugin, click on reload button.
 If it don't appear, check if the plugin is in the right folder.
 Else you can open a issue to see what's is wrong.

+###Usage
+After enabling the plugin:

+1. Add a Spatial node to scene
+2. Select the node
+3. A Menu will appear on 3D editor toolbar
+4. Select a primitive, and it'll be added to the selected Spatial node
+5. A window will appear, where you can edit the primitive parameters

 ###License
 This plugin is licensed under the [MIT license](https://github.com/TheHX/add_primitives/blob/master/LICENSE.md).